ironclad logo

 • Identify and target high-value contracts for renewal

-• Receive automated updates and important details from the software.
+• Receive automated updates and important details from the software

 Provide a great customer experience to increase renewals

 This starts with contract negotiation.
-Modern systems permit red-lining and collaboration between counterparties.
+Modern systems permit redlining and collaboration between counterparties.
 They can negotiate on a single platform or work on their chosen platform.
 This saves time and makes it easy to do business with you—significantly enhancing the customer experience and driving renewals for the future.

 Best practices for successful contract renewals

-Use renewals to increase revenue and upsell
+Use upselling to increase revenue

 • The previous sales terms and services offered to the customer